AescaFarstad/alma/data.md

 ### The Challenge with `setData`

-Calling `source.setData()` on a GeoJSON source is easy to implement but has performance limitations:
-- **CPU Intensive**: It requires processing a potentially large GeoJSON object on the CPU every time it's called.
-- **Data Transfer**: It involves transferring the entire dataset from the JavaScript main thread to the map's web worker and then to the GPU on each update.
-- **Frame Rate Impact**: For many objects updating every frame, this process can easily overwhelm the main thread and cause your animation to stutter.
+Calling `source.setData()` on a GeoJSON source is easy to implement but has performance limitations for a large number of objects updating every frame, this process can easily overwhelm the main thread and cause your animation to stutter.

 ### The Performant Solution: Custom WebGL Layers

-For high-performance rendering, the best practice is to bypass the GeoJSON source and render your objects directly with WebGL using a [Custom Layer](https://maplibre.org/maplibre-gl-js-docs/example/custom-layer/).
+For high-performance rendering, the best practice is to bypass the GeoJSON source and render your objects directly with WebGL using a Custom Layer.
 This gives you direct access to the map's rendering context.

-**How it Works:**

-1.  **You Own the Rendering**: You provide the logic to draw your objects.
-This involves writing your own **vertex and fragment shaders** in GLSL (OpenGL Shading Language).
-    *   The **vertex shader** calculates the screen position of each car.
-    *   The **fragment shader** determines the color of each pixel for the car's sprite.
-2.  **Direct GPU Data Management**: You create and manage your own WebGL buffers on the GPU to store car data (positions, rotations, colors, etc.).
-3.  **Efficient Updates**: On each frame, instead of sending a large GeoJSON object, you only send the small amount of changed data (the new positions) directly to the GPU buffer.
-This is significantly faster.

-**Steps to Implement:**

-1.  **Create a Custom Layer Class**: Define a JavaScript class that implements MapLibre's `CustomLayerInterface`.
-This class will have methods like `onAdd` (to set up shaders and buffers) and `render` (which is called on every frame).
-2.  **Write GLSL Shaders**: Create shader programs to draw your car sprites (e.g., textured quads).
-3.  **Manage Data in Buffers**: In the `onAdd` method, create a WebGL buffer.
-In the `render` method, update this buffer with the latest car locations and then issue a draw call (`gl.drawArrays` or `gl.drawElements`).
-4.  **Add to Map**: Instantiate your custom layer and add it to the map using `map.addLayer()`.

-While this approach requires knowledge of WebGL, it is the standard technique for high-performance graphics and is the only way to ensure a smooth frame rate when simulating hundreds or thousands of moving objects on a map.
+This approach requires knowledge of WebGL, but it is the standard technique for high-performance graphics and is the only way to ensure a smooth frame rate when simulating hundreds or thousands of moving objects on a map.

 ---